Dear readers of ADxS.org, please forgive the disruption.

 TNFα.

-Thus, these results are more similar to the effects of neonatal E. coli infection on adult responses to psychological stress that were blunted than to adult responses to LPS that were amplified.
+Thus, these results are more similar to the effects of neonatal E. coli infection on the adults’ response to psychological stress, which were blunted, than on the adults’ response to LPS, which were enhanced.

 5. Other elements inside and outside the immune response¶